mobilephone724/mobilephone724.github.io/howtocreateablogwithhugo/index.md

 open website at `http://localhost:1313/` to see your blog

+## show your blog on github page
+The following action will help pushing your blog on github
 ### create a github account

 It may be quite easy for you do so.
 Suppose your github user name is `hugoAuthor`